mikandi/sdch-tools/README.md

 The `create-final-dictionary.php` combines the CSS and bare HTML dictionaries, adds required headers and computes the client and server keys necessary for serving the dictionary.
 The *bare* dictionary, used for actual encoding will be created as `SERVER_KEY.bare`, while a version with headers will be created as `SERVER_KEY.dct`.
 Finally, a config file with the client and server keys is created at `dictionary.config`.

+Finally, when you're ready to implement SDCH on your site, you'll need binaries of `vcdiff` and `fzip`.
+The file `./lib/prepare-deps.sh` contains working build commands for both binaries.

 ## License

 This software is provided under an Apache open source license in the hopes that it may be useful.
 While these exact files are unlikely to work in exactly the right way for other build workflow, they should provide a complete working example to build from.